agentcrumbs

 ---

-The content includes correct usage patterns, explicitly flags common mistakes, and defines constraints the agent must follow.
+The content includes correct usage patterns, explicitly flags common mistakes, and points agents to CLI help and docs for deeper discovery.

 Available skills